Vavassor/AdString/Documentation/source/reference/aft-string/functions/aft-string-destroy.rst

     If it is associated with an :term:`allocator`, it remains associated.

+    If emptying the string but *not* deallocating memory is desired, instead use :c:func:`aft_string_remove` on the entire range of the string.

     :param string: the string
     :return: true if the string was destroyed